 Arrays of strings called

-User#commentsshould return the comments the user has made.
+User#commentsshould return an array containing the records of the comments the user has made.

-User#own_photosshould return the photos posted by the user.
+User#own_photosshould return an array containing the records of the photos posted by the user.

-User#likesshould return the likes created by the user.
+User#likesshould return an array containing the records of the likes created by the user.

-User#liked_photosshould return the photos the user has liked.
+User#liked_photosshould return an array containing the records of the photos the user has liked.

-User#commented_photosshould return the photos the user has commented on.
+User#commented_photosshould return an array containing the records of the photos the user has commented on.

-User#sent_follow_requestsshould return all of the follow requests that were sent by the user.
+User#sent_follow_requestsshould return an array containing the records of all of the follow requests that were sent by the user.

-User#received_follow_requestsshould return all of the follow requests that were received by the user.
+User#received_follow_requestsshould return an array containing the records of all of the follow requests that were received by the user.

-User#accepted_sent_follow_requestsshould return the follow requests that were sent by the user and accepted.
+User#accepted_sent_follow_requestsshould return an array containing the records of the follow requests that were sent by the user and accepted.

-User#accepted_received_follow_requestsshould return the follow requests that were received by the user and accepted.
+User#accepted_received_follow_requestsshould return an array containing the records of the follow requests that were received by the user and accepted.

-User#followersshould return the people whose follow requests the user has accepted.
+User#followersshould return an array containing the records of the people whose follow requests the user has accepted.

-User#followingshould return the people that have accepted the user’s follow requests.
+User#followingshould return an array containing the records of the people that have accepted the user’s follow requests.

-User#feedshould return the photos posted by the people the user is following.
+User#feedshould return an array containing the records of the photos posted by the people the user is following.

-User#discovershould return the photos that are liked by the people the user is following.
+User#discovershould return an array containing the records of the photos that are liked by the people the user is following.

 rails grade when you’re ready to see how you’re doing.